 More Information about a Home Sleep Study

-A home sleep test does not monitor your actual sleep, but instead your breathing throughout the night.
+A home sleep test monitors your actual sleep, but instead your breathing throughout the night.
 It uses sensors to monitor those breathing patterns.
-There is a probe on your finger, a tube like mask in your nose, and sensors are placed on your chest.
+There is a probe on your finger, a tube-like mask in your nose, and sensors are placed on your chest.
 Your physician has to prescribe a home sleep study, so if you suspect that you have a sleeping disorder, then you need to schedule an appointment now.
 A home sleep test is only a small commitment and is very convenient.

 Treatment of a Sleep Disorder